Emmo95/MedCare/docs/architecture.md

 ## Hybrid Connectivity

-The Azure environment must communicate with MedCare's existing on-premises infrastructure.
+The Azure environment must communicate with MedCare's existing on-premises infrastructure and healthcare locations.

 The initial architecture will use secure VPN connectivity between Azure and the on-premises environment.